ewhalenkamp/Mystery-Dungeon-Generator/README.md

 Controls:

-W - Up
+- W - Up
-A - Left
+- A - Left
-S - Down
+- S - Down
-D - Right
+- D - Right
-Hold Space - Run
+- Hold Space - Run

+Completed as a Fall 2019 term project for CS 160 at the University of Northern Colorado by Erik Halenkamp.